AjayKMehta/setup-machine/README.md

 :bulb: Install CLI apps in a common directory and add common directory to `$Path`.

+### typos

+**typos** is a CLI tool to check spelling.
+It has less false positives compared to the alternatives.
+Get the latest binaries from [here](https://github.com/crate-ci/typos/releases).

 ### less

 **[less](https://github.com/jftuga/less-Windows)** is a pager.